The French 75 cocktail is a classic drink made with gin, champagne and lemon juice. It’s perfect for any celebration!

 Whatever you call them, there are so many champagne cocktails out there to enjoy whenever you have something to celebrate! // susannah

 - 3/4 ounce fresh-squeezed lemon juice

-- 3 ounces brut (dry) champagne or other sparking wine, chilled
+- 3 ounces brut champagne, chilled

-- Lemon wheel or twist for garnish
+- lemon wheel or twist for garnish

 - In a cocktail shaker filled with ice, combine gin, simple syrup and lemon juice.
 Shake vigorously and strain into a champagne flute.